Ph055a/AlwaysUp_OSINT/README.md

 Always up OSINT server configuration, works well on a $5 per month digital ocean server.
-This also allows for firing off OSINT scripts using a mobile device via ssh.
+This also allows for firing off OSINT scripts using a mobile device via SSH.

 ### Setup